 Complete microbial protection requires a 25% solution of propylene glycol, so care must be taken that the solution remaining in the watermaker during long term storage is at least 25%, even if freeze protection is not required.
 For these reasons Spectra recommends that all pickling be carried out with a 60% or greater concentration.

-Note: Propylene glycol can be difficult to flush from a membrane, especially after extended storage periods.
+Note: In certain situations, propylene glycol can be difficult to flush from a membrane, especially after extended storage periods longer than anticipated, or when a very high concentration is used.
 This results in high salinity water (high PPM) and residual flavor in the product water.
-We recommend flushing the system WITH THE PRESSURE RELIEF VALVE OPEN for 4-6 hours after storage with propylene glycol—the longer the better.
+In this instance, we recommend flushing the system WITH THE PRESSURE RELIEF VALVE OPEN for up to 4-6 hours or however long is practical—the longer the better.
 If, after extended flushing, you still experience low product water quality, cleaning with SC-2 usually removes all traces of propylene glycol and returns the salinity to the level it was before storage with propylene glycol.